luar123/zigbee_esphome/README.md

 External Zigbee component for ESPHome.

-- v2.x is based on Espressif's self-developed proprietary Zigbee stack (used by ESP Zigbee SDK 2.0).
+- v2 branch is based on Espressif's self-developed proprietary Zigbee stack (used by ESP Zigbee SDK 2.0).
-- v1.x was based on the ZBOSS Zigbee stack (used by ESP Zigbee SDK 1.x).
+- v1.x branch was based on the ZBOSS Zigbee stack (used by ESP Zigbee SDK 1.x).

-This is tested on ESP32-H2 and ESP32-C6 however is in theory on paper also compatible with all ESP32 models with a 802.15.4 radio, which includies ESP32-H2, ESP32-C5, ESP32-C6, ESP32-H21, ESP32-S31 (but only if and when those are supported by ESPHome and Espressif ESP Zigbee SDK 2.0).
+This is tested on ESP32-H2 and ESP32-C6, however, is in theory also compatible with all ESP32 models with a 802.15.4 radio, which includes ESP32-H2, ESP32-C5, ESP32-C6, ESP32-H4, ESP32-H21, ESP32-S31 (but only once those are supported by ESPHome and Espressif ESP Zigbee SDK 2.0).

 ## Features